-Lead With Your Thighs.
-It’s all in the thighs, as strange as that probably sounds hear us out.
-When you walk, lead each step with your thighs, moving your entire leg forward in one fluid motion.
-Think about it: You're probably used to letting your feet take the lead.
-It takes practice, but if you employ this method you’ll find yourself placing less pressure on the ball of your foot this way.
+When you walk, lead with your thighs, moving your entire leg forward at once.
+Think about it: You're probably used to letting your feet lead, right?
+It takes practice, but you'll find yourself putting less pressure on the ball of your foot this way.
 And remember: Move your legs from the hips and keep your legs straight.
 Bending knees looks goofy with heels.